sheryew/tp/docs/DeveloperGuide.md

 **MSS**

-1. User hopes to set the months in which employees have taken leaves back to zero.
+1. User hopes to reset all employees to have no recorded leaves.
 2. HR Insight will show "-" under the leave attribute for each employee.

     Use case ends.